openpracticelibrary/openpracticelibrary/src/pages/practice/bytesize-architecture-sessions.md

   It’s good to have a suggestion of what to model before starting a session.
 However the final goal should be the result of team agreement.

-  Before moving on to the next section, check that every attendee understands the goal.
+  Before moving on to the next section, check that every attendee understands the goal and how the rest of the Session will work.

   ## Alone Together